exo-lang/exo-lang.github.io/index.md

 for consumer CPUs and GPUs, then [Halide](https://halide-lang.org) might be a better fit.

-# 🚧 Under Construction! (and Limitations)
+# 🚧 Under Construction! 🚧

 Exo is a young research project and under active development.
+Here are some of the things we'd like to add to Exo (or perhaps know we cannot).

+1. Automatic generation of runner programs to make benchmarking easier.
+2. A brand new and more robust scheduling API based on a new AST pointing technology we're calling "cursors".
+3. Support for data-dependent accesses (e.g. histograms).
+4. An LLVM or MLIR backend

 # Publications & Learning More